suzumiyakaede/Office-Tool-docs/docs/deploy/README.md

 | Office 2019 Perpetual Enterprise | Once a month, on the second Tuesday of the month. | None.                               |
 | Office 2021 Perpetual Enterprise | Once a month, on the second Tuesday of the month. | None.                               |

-> 企业长期版通道是 Office 2019/2021 批量版的专用通道。
+> For Office 2019/2021 Volume products, the perpetual enterprise channel is the dedicated channel.

-表中列出的所有通道都是稳定通道，非测试通道，因此都可以日常使用。
+All the channels listed in the table are stable channels.

 Each channel releases security updates (if needed) on the second Tuesday of each month, which is the set schedule.